 Generally speaking, yes, solar systems are a good thing (when they are correctly sized!).

-As a rule of thumb, if your site can utilise above 75% of all solar energy produced, it is adequately sized for the sites requirements.
+As a rule of thumb, if a system can maintain utilization above 75% it is adequately sized for the site’s requirements.
 If usage is seasonal, this figure may be lower when averaged over the year.
 In this case, you would have to decide if you would want to size for the higher consumption periods or the overall average consumption.
 There are many financial metrics that can assist in deciding what solar size is best for your business.

 An example of the difference in payback for different solar sizes at a sample site is shown below: